drafolin/filament-inverse-shield/README.md

 php artisan db:seed --class=ShieldSeeder
 ```

+> [!CAUTON]
+> This command deletes all roles and permissions, restoring them to the time the `inverse-shield` command was run.
+>
+> It also tries its best to restore the roles to each user, accordingly to the **name** of the role.
+> If the role was renamed, the user will lose the role.
+A warning will be displayed in this case.

 ## Parameters

 The `inverse-shield` command supports the default artisan parameters, as well as the following custom parameters: